lpmi-13/homelab/README.md

 2. After writing the OS, put a file called `ssh` (it can be empty, as long as the file exists) into the `/boot` directory of the SSD card.
 This will enable SSH on the first boot, without needing to SSH in manually and run `raspi-config` to enable it. https://forums.raspberrypi.com/viewtopic.php?t=129727

-3. After giving the Pi a few minutes to boot up, you can probably figure out what their IP addresses are by running something like `nmap -sP 192.168.0.0/24` (or whatever your local network is, and then try `nc -vz $HOST_IP 22` to check if the SSH server is listening and ready for connections.
+3. After giving the Pi a few minutes to boot up, you can probably figure out what their IP addresses are by running something like `nmap -sP 192.168.0.0/24` (or whatever your local network is) and then try `nc -vz $HOST_IP 22` to check if the SSH server is listening and ready for connections.
 Put the host IPs into `ansible/base_hosts`, following the format in `ansible/base_hosts.example`.

 4. Run `create_keys.sh homelab` to create some SSH keys called `ansible/homelab` and `ansible/homelab.pub`.